 There are many factors that go into creating the perfect marketing video.
-An engaging script, polished camera work, and seasoned direction are all important elements.
+An engaging script, polished camera work, strategies on SEO copywriting services, and seasoned direction are all important elements.
 But it’s when you begin editing that they all come together to form a coherent message.

 Editing begins once you’ve finished filming your video and chosen the best shots to use.
 It’s during this stage that you can enhance the different aspects of your footage.
 Some ways to do so are by adding transition effects between shots or inserting background music.
 You can also include text or certain animations to make it more engaging for your viewers.